 - Heifer International Gala in celebration of Heifer's 50th anniversary

 - Presidential visit of George W. Bush in November 2003

 The Concert Choir has performed in a number of beautiful and prestigious churches and cathedrals in the United States and Italy, including venues such as Trinity Church on Wall Street in Manhattan and in the St. Mark's Basilica in Venice, Italy.

 Middle School Chorus

 The Episcopal Collegiate Chorus provides singers an opportunity to apply musical knowledge and to improve sight-reading ability through daily rehearsal.
 Students will gain a better understanding of the proper technique needed to extend range and to improve tone quality.
 Competitive opportunities are also made available through this program.
 The Episcopal Chorus performs regularly on campus and in the local community.

 Lower School Music and Drama

 Music and drama education is an integral part of children's education at Episcopal Collegiate Lower School.
 We strive to provide a foundation in music and drama education for all students that is engaging and fosters an ongoing appreciation throughout the elementary school years and beyond.
 It offers a unique way for children to express themselves and their feelings.
 Moreover, it inspires a higher level of thinking and reasoning that improves children's capacity to learn and comprehend.

 All classes meet twice per week, and all students participate in the school Christmas Program.
-Children learn the language of music through elements of Orff-Schulwerk and Kodaly methods, active movement, and various songs and instrumental pieces from many cultures.
+Children learn the language of music through elements based on the Feierabend approach, active movement, and various songs and instrumental pieces from many cultures.
 Drama is approached through school productions and a variety of theatre games and exercises that thrive with the limitless imagination of children.